 No, it’s just your games, images and videos that can be saved onto external memory cards.
 Save files are all kept on internal storage – partially to prevent piracy – though thankfully they don’t take up too much room by themselves.

-If you have a subscription to Nintendo Switch Online, you’ll also be able to back up your save files to the cloud.
-If you manage to break your console – you monster – you can then restore your progress safely.
+If you have a subscription to Nintendo Switch Online, you can also back up your save files to the cloud, though not all games are compatible with this feature.
+If you manage to break your console – mamma mia – you can then restore your progress safely.
 You’re able to re-download any purchased game software for free too.

-What micro SD cards will work on Nintendo Switch?
+Which micro SD cards work on Nintendo Switch?